 We would also like to mention, that we highly advise purchasing quality cured roots or prepared extracts that are organically certified and/or lab tested to ensure purity.
-Some low quality Chinese herbs, and Chinese patient medicines, have a reputation for their high level in contaminants, like heavy metals, which can subsequently be harmful to the liver organ with prolonged use. (*)
+Some low quality Chinese herbs, and Chinese patent medicines, have a reputation for their high levels of contaminants, like heavy metals, which can subsequently be harmful to the liver organ with prolonged use. (*)

 One of the claimed benefits of ritual consumption of he shou wu brews and/or extracts includes its capacity at activating certain enzymatic antioxidants, particularly the anti-aging compound referred to as SOD or superoxide dismutase.
 SOD is one of the body’s principal internal antioxidant defense mechanisms known for its critical part in reducing oxidative stress and the effects of damaging free radicals.

-In some studies, the Polygonum multiflorum constituent known as stilbene glycoside has been one of the components identified to have this protective effect as it upregulates both the cellular antioxidant SOD as well glutathione peroxidase. (*)
+In some studies, Polygonum multiflorum stilbene glycosides have been one of the components identified to have this protective effect as it upregulates both the cellular antioxidant SOD as well as glutathione peroxidase. (*)

 Fo-ti is additionally high in the dietary mineral zinc, which is required for the production of certain enzymatic antioxidants, like SOD.
 Zinc is also important for sexual and reproductive functions.

 Other 2016 research also indicates that the compound known as THSG, a stilbene glycoside similar to resveratrol, also plays a role in "delaying senescence and in treating aging-related diseases, especially in the cardiovascular and nervous system." (*)